 Students wishing to distribute or display on campus any publication, leaflet, or other written material that is not school-sponsored must submit the publication or material to the principal for review prior to distribution.
-The principal shall prohibit distribution or display when the publication or material contains speech that is prohibited as specified in Section D but otherwise shall not discriminate on the basis of viewpoint in granting or denying a student permission to distribute or display non-school publications or materials.
-If permission to distribute or display a publication or material is denied, the student may request review of the principal's decision as specified in Section E.
+The principal shall prohibit distribution or display when the publication or material contains speech that is prohibited as specified in Section D but otherwise shall not discriminate on the basis of viewpoint in granting or denying a student permission to distribute or display a publication or material is denied, the student may request review of the principal's decision as specified in Section E.